Why a one-term pledge could help Biden breakout

 Breaking News Emails

-He'd turn 80 halfway through his first White House term at a time Democrats are drawn to new blood and he's a legend of the old political order as an energized left looks to upend it.
+He'd turn 80 halfway through his first White House term at a time Democrats are drawn to new blood, and he's a legend of the old political order even as an energized left looks to upend it.

 So he's reportedly hatched on a possible solution: Announcing a younger running mate, perhaps former Georgia gubernatorial candidate Stacey Abrams, and pledging to serve only one term.